 - Across the RSS de Montréal in 2011, there were 247,120 English speakers aged 15+ with income under \$20k.
 This group represents 47.2% of the English-speaking population aged 15 and over.
-The proportion of English speakers with income under \$20k is higher than that found in the French-speaking majority population in the RSS de Montréal region. - There were 22,855 English speakers with income under \$20k in CSSS de Dorval-Lachine-Lasalle where they represent 46.9% of the English-speaking population aged 15 and over.
-This share is similar to that displayed by the regional English-speaking population.
-The proportion of those with income under \$20k in CSSS de Dorval-Lachine-Lasalle's English-speaking population is higher than the proportion in the French-speaking majority population. - In CLSC Lachine, we find 9,003 English speakers with income under \$20k where they account for 43.5% of the population.
-This share is lower than that experienced by English speakers across CSSS de Dorval-Lachine-Lasalle.
-The proportion of those with income under \$20k in the territory's English-speaking population is higher than the proportion for the French-speaking majority population in CLSC Lachine.
+The proportion of English speakers with income under \$20k is higher than that found in the French-speaking majority population in the RSS de Montréal region. - There were 9,588 English speakers with income under \$20k in CSSS de la Pointe-de-l'Île where they represent 41.5% of the English-speaking population aged 15 and over.
+This share is lower than that displayed by the regional English-speaking population.
+The proportion of those with income under \$20k in CSSS de la Pointe-de-l'Île's English-speaking population is similar to the proportion in the French-speaking majority population.